 In fiscal 2015, our two largest wholesale customers accounted for approximately 3.6% of our consolidated net revenue.
 No other single customer or group of related customers in any of our segments accounted for more than 1.0% of our consolidated net revenue in fiscal 2015.
 Continued consolidation in the retail industry could further decrease the number of, or concentrate the ownership of, stores that carry our and our licensees' products.
 Also, as we expand the number of our retail stores, we run the risk that our wholesale customers will perceive that we are increasingly competing directly with them, which may lead them to reduce or terminate purchases of our products.
 In addition, in recent years there has been a significant increase in the number of designer brands seeking placement in department stores, which makes any one brand potentially less attractive to department stores.
-If any one of our major wholesale customers have recently experienced significant financial difficulties, which in some cases have resulted in bankruptcy, liquidation and store closures.
+If any one of our major wholesale customers decides to decrease purchases from us, to stop carrying GUESS? products or to carry our products only on terms less favorable to us, our sales and profitability could significantly decrease.
+Similarly, some retailers have recently experienced significant financial difficulties, which in some cases have resulted in bankruptcy, liquidation and store closures.
 Financial difficulties of one of our major customers could result in reduced business and higher credit risk with respect to that customer.
 Any of these circumstances could ultimately have a material adverse effect on our results of operations and financial condition.